Nerf

 Nerf is a toy brand formed by Parker Brothers and currently owned by Hasbro.
 Most of the toys are a variety of foam-based weaponry, with other Nerf products including balls for sports such as American football, basketball, and baseball.
 Their best known toys are their dart guns (referred to by Hasbro as "blasters") that shoot ammunition made from "Nerf foam" (partially reticulated polyether type polyurethane foam).
-Their primary slogan, first introduced in the 1990s, is "It's Nerf or Nothin'!".
+Their primary slogan, introduced in the 1990s, is "It's Nerf or Nothin'!".
 Annual revenues under the Nerf brand are approximately US$400 million.

 History

 Parker Brothers originally developed Nerf, beginning with a 4 inch polyurethane foam ball.
 In 1969, Reyn Guyer, a Minnesota-based games inventor, and Minnesota Vikings kicker Fred Cox came to the company with a football game that was safe for indoor play, and after studying it carefully, Parker Brothers decided to eliminate everything but the foam ball.
+The inventors' in-house name for the ball was the "falsie-ball," referencing the sculpted padding for bras used to create the appearance of larger breasts.
+Parker Brothers instead chose the name "Nerf," taken from Nerf bars, the protective tubing used to avoid minor collisions during off-roading.

-In 1970, the Nerf ball was introduced as the "world's first official indoor ball", the name "Nerf" being a slang term for the foam padding used in off-roading.
+In 1970, the Nerf ball was introduced as the "world's first official indoor ball."
 Marketing slogans promised that one can "Throw it indoors; you can't damage lamps or break windows.
 You can't hurt babies or old people."
 Some of the first TV commercials for the balls were joint promotions with General Foods' Kool-Aid drink mix, with Micky Dolenz, Davy Jones and Michael Nesmith of the Monkees playing with the balls on a living room soundstage (Kool-Aid sponsored the 1969–70 Saturday morning reruns of the Monkees' 1966–67 TV series).
 The ball filled a strong consumer need and by the year's end, more than four million Nerf balls had been sold.
 The 4 in ball was followed by a large version called the "Super Nerf Ball".
 Shortly after, in 1972, a basketball game called "Nerfoop" and the Nerf football (developed by longtime NFL kicker Fred Cox) joined the family, with the latter quickly becoming Nerf's most popular ball.